IMF lowers global growth forecasts as trade, Brexit uncertainties persist

 Weak trade prospects were creating headwinds for investment, and business sentiment was particularly pessimistic about new orders, although sentiment in the services sector had proven resilient, bolstering employment and consumer confidence.

-Other risks, including tensions in the Persian Gulf, had picked up in recent months, and civil strife in many countries raised the specter of "horrific humanitarian costs, migration strains ... and higher volatility in commodity markets."
+Other risks, including tensions in the Persian Gulf, had picked up in recent months, and civil strife in many countries raised the spectre of "horrific humanitarian costs, migration strains ... and higher volatility in commodity markets".

 It lifted its growth forecast for the euro area to 1.6 per cent in 2020, leaving the 2019 growth outlook unchanged at 1.3 per cent.